These reverse seared pork chops are smoked first for that awesome flavor, and then finished hot and fast medium rare for a perfectly cooked pork chop.

 Sometimes when I hear people turn their noses at the idea of pork chops, I can’t help but ask them why they dislike such an amazing cut of meat.
 Without fail, I hear the classic story of growing up and family overcooking pork chops almost like a hockey puck (that’s the kind of pork chops I grew up with anyways… SHHHH DON’T TELL MY MOM!).
 So when that happens, I try to turn on my charm and convince them to rethink the classic pork chop oven bake, and try it out on a grill or smoker.

 Pork chops have a bad rap, and I’m fully dedicated to bringing back the love for the pork chop.
-And when cooked right (not overcooked), and paired with a good wine, you’ve got yourself (dare I say) a fancy meal worthy of date night!
+And when cooked right with a reverse sear (not overcooked), and paired with a good wine, you’ve got yourself (dare I say) a fancy meal worthy of date night!

 Like I said, these ain’t your mama’s pork chops!

 For this we’re doing the reverse sear method to make sure you get that gorgeous slow smoke infusion, then finish on the grill, or in this case, a hot cast iron pan, for that great sear and char.